Jubilee Sailing Trust

-Jubilee Sailing Trust is a charitable organisation in the United Kingdom which owns and until 2019 operated two square-rigged three-masted barques, the STS Lord Nelson and the SV Tenacious.
+Jubilee Sailing Trust was a charitable organisation in the United Kingdom which operated the purpose-built three-masted barques STS Lord Nelson and SV Tenacious, both specifically designed for the physically handicapped to be able to fully engage with the sailing experience.

 Aims

-The Jubilee Sailing Trust, based in Southampton, is a sail training charity registered with the Charity Commission.
-Founded in 1978 with money from the Silver Jubilee of Elizabeth II fund by Christopher Rudd, a keen sailor, its aims are: "To integrate both able-bodied and disabled persons through Tall Ship sailing"..
+The Jubilee Sailing Trust, based in Southampton, was a sail training charity registered with the Charity Commission.
+Founded in 1978 with money from the Silver Jubilee of Elizabeth II fund by Christopher Rudd, a keen sailor, its aims are: "To integrate both able-bodied and disabled persons through Tall Ship sailing".

 Ships

 In early pilot schemes including voyages in the square-rigged vessels the Marques, TS Royalist and (between 1982 and 1985) Søren Larsen, it was established that square-riggers were suitable for fulfilling the Trust's aims.
-Subsequently the Trust commissioned the building of the Lord Nelson (designed by Colin Mudie), which sailed on her maiden voyage from Southampton to Cherbourg on 17 October 1986, and the Tenacious (to a design by Tony Castro), which made her maiden voyage on 1 September 2000, also from Southampton.
+Subsequently the Trust commissioned the building of STS Lord Nelson (designed by Colin Mudie), which sailed on her maiden voyage from Southampton to Cherbourg on 17 October 1986, and SV Tenacious (to a design by Tony Castro), which made her maiden voyage on 1 September 2000, also from Southampton.

-STS Lord Nelson and SV Tenacious were pioneers in the world of tall ships.
+Lord Nelson and Tenacious were pioneers in the world of tall ships.
 They are the only two vessels which have been designed and purpose-built to allow people of all physical abilities to sail side-by-side on equal terms.
 There are 8 wheelchair cabins with two bunks each, with the remaining accommodation being 'dorm-style'.
 All beds are fixed single bunks.
 Both vessels are equipped with additional measures to allow for disabled people to sail, including: a speaking compass, visual and tactile alarms around the ship to supplement emergency announcements, disabled toilets, signage and diagrams in Braille, power-assisted steering for the ship's wheel, wheelchair lifts around the ship, wider passageways, and tactile markers to assist the visually impaired in finding their way around.